-Named after Murchison falls, Murchison falls national park is part of Murchison falls conservation area which is made up of Bugungu game reserve, Karuma game reserve and Murchison falls national park.
-Murchison falls is where the River Nile squeezes through a 7meter gap, exploding into episodes of powerful waves falling 40meters below.
+Named after sir Rodrick Impey Murchison the president of the royal geographic society, Murchison falls national park is part of Murchison falls conservation area which is made up of Bugungu game reserve, Karuma game reserve and Murchison falls national park.
+Murchison falls is where the River Nile squeezes through a 8 meter gap, exploding into episodes of powerful waves falling 40 meters below.
 It is at the bottom of the Murchison falls that the beginning of the Victoria Nile is.
 A boat safari starting Paraa (meaning the place of hippos in Luo) takes 2 hours up river and brings you to see the Murchison falls from the bottom.

-Murchison falls national park being the largest of all the national parks Uganda has, travelers will find a variety of wildlife animals such as elephants, lions, leopards, african buffalo, antelopes, giraffe, hippos, hyenas, jackals, birds, forests and many more including reptiles such snakes as well as crocodiles.
+This national park is Uganda's largest, travelers will find a variety of wildlife animals such as elephants, lions, leopards, African buffalo, antelopes, giraffe, hippos, hyenas, jackals, birds, forests and many more including reptiles such snakes as well as crocodiles.

 There several lodges within and around Murchison falls national park where travelers can stay during a safari visit.
 Activities such as game viewing, boat ride, walking safari, chimpanzee watching, bird watching will give a safari traveler a memorable experience.
 It is also very possible to combine with a visit to the ziwa rhino sanctuary

 hence completing the tradition big five African safari.